Big Sur: Restricted public transportation

 Public transportation is available to and from Monterey on Monterey–Salinas Transit.
 The summer schedule operates from Memorial Day to Labor Day three times a day, while the winter schedule only offers bus service on weekends.
 The route is subject to interruption due to wind and severe inclement weather.

 Limited vehicle services

 There are only six gas stations along Highway 1 in Big Sur, from Ragged Point in the south to Carmel Highlands in the north.
 Three of them are in the north near Big Sur Valley.
+The gas station at the Big Sur River Inn and Restaurant offers a steep discount to local residents.
 The filling station in Gorda has one of the highest prices in the United States, as it is far from the electrical grid and part of the cost of auto fuel is used to support the operation of a diesel generator.
 All of them only operate during regular business hours and none of them supply diesel fuel.
 There are three Tesla recharging stations near Posts.